-– The Art and Autonomy Reader is the upcoming book edited by Sven Lütticken, meant to be published, in December 2014, by Afterall.
-The Reader is going to be part of the Autonomy Project, which is a network of art and academic institutions that began in 2010.
+– The Art and Autonomy Reader is an upcoming book edited by Sven Lütticken.
+The Reader is part of the Autonomy Project, which is a network of art and academic institutions that began in 2010.
 The Autonomy Project seeks to facilitate a number of events to put the problem and practice of autonomy back on the agenda in a time in which the cultural and the intellectual landscape is being remodeled according to the ruling politico-economical ideology.
-After finishing my research study A Revolution is not a bed of Roses, Lütticken asked me to collaborate with him, and the other Autonomy Project colleagues, on the configuration of the Chapter 4 of the Reader.
-In it, I am trying to incorporate some of the results of my research, focusing on the notion of Autonomy and Socially engaged Art in Latin American Art practices and contexts.
+In it, I am trying to incorporate the results of my research on Autonomy and Socially engaged Art in Latin American Art practices and contexts.

 – Open!
 Platform on Art, Culture & the Public Domain (formerly known as Open.
 Cahier on Art & the Public Domain) is an Amsterdam-based publication platform that fosters and disseminates experimental knowledge on art, culture and the public domain.
 Open! explores the changing conditions of the public domain and new viewpoints on publicness from a variety of international and interdisciplinary perspectives.
 As a contributor to the creation of an experimental and critical body of thought, I have published a review on Isabell Lorey’s book State of Insecurity.
 Government of the Precarious (Verso books, London, 2015).